purpl-jb/dai-query/README.md

 File [`src/semqrunner.ml`](src/semqrunner.ml)
-provides a simple command-line interface for exploring DAIG abstract states (see the script for more info).
+provides a simple command-line interface for exploring DAIG abstract states (see the script for more info) for interval domain.

 Run
 `_build/default/src/semqrunner.exe _build/default/usertest/Sum.java`
 as an example.
+- if there is a callgraph file with the same name, `_build/default/usertest/Sum.callgraph`, an inter-procedural analysis is performed using a DSG;
+- otherwise, only an intra-procedural analysis is performed.

 ## Graph exploration